JosephTLyons/GUI-Delay-Time-Calculator/README.md

 ### XXX  XX, 2018 - V 1.7.0
 1. Fixed a bug where the ms or hz values were not being updated when switching from finer resolution modes to coarser resolution modes
-2. Reduced GUI clutter: Moved Facebook, Email Me, The Code, and Dontate buttons to Information window (where they belong)
+2. Moved information related buttons to information window: Facebook, Email Me, The Code, and Donate buttons; this helped to reduce the GUI clutter
 3. Removed the information button entirely - Information window is now created by clicking on the main Delay Time Calculator label

 ### December 21, 2017 - V 1.6.0